New York Giants off to shaky start under new coach Joe Judge

-EAST RUTHERFORD, N.J. — If New York Giants fans were hoping for a quick turnaround under new coach Joe Judge, it might be time to re-evaluate.
+EAST RUTHERFORD, N.J.
+(AP) -- If New York Giants fans were hoping for a quick turnaround under new coach Joe Judge, it might be time to reevaluate.

-The Judge era got off to a shaky start Monday night in a 26-16 loss to Ben Roethlisberger and an impressive Pittsburgh Steelers' defence .
+The Judge era got off to a shaky start Monday night in a 26-16 loss to Ben Roethlisberger and an impressive Pittsburgh Steelers' defense.

 Unless this changes, it could be another long year for New York, which won four games last season and has made the playoffs once since 2012.

-The line, which has three new faces in tackles Andrew Thomas and Cam Fleming and centre Nick Gates, faced one of the NFL's top defensive fronts.
+The line, which has three new faces in tackles Andrew Thomas and Cam Fleming and center Nick Gates, faced one of the NFL's top defensive fronts.
 It has to improve collectively.

 Pittsburgh coach Mike Tomlin said the Steelers focused on stopping Barkley.
 There is little doubt Bears coach Matt Nagy will look to do the same this weekend in looking for a second straight win.